dilshankarunarathne/design-patterns/src/main/java/me/karunarathne/DesignPatterns/Singleton/README.md

 If there are multiple objects, we may encounter problems like incorrect program behavior, inconsistent results, etc.

-We can create our resource class
+We can create our resource class with a private constructor.
+And when we need to instantiate it,